smuniz/mesh_grumpy_bot/README.md

 This script leverages the power of Meshtastic Python letting users obtain information about their nodes.

-Commands are:
+Supported commands are:
-	1. /ping or /test : Answers user.
+    - /ping or /test : Answers user.
 Helpful to see if the node is successfully connected to the mesh.
-	2. /info or /status : Shows users RSSI and SNR of the message received by the node.
+    - /info or /status : Shows users RSSI and SNR of the message received by the node.
 Useful for range tests.

 The rest of the time the bot will answer with a welcome message based on the time of the day and sometimes will just be a bad bot :-)